Jimmylawson/QRCode_Service/README.md

+QRCode Service Project

+Description
-This is the *QRCode Service* project I made myself.

-<p>This project utilizes QR codes — 2D barcodes that can store large amounts of data and are easily read by smartphones.
-Through this Spring Boot project, users can learn about the technology behind QR codes, generate them programmatically, and integrate them into a web service.</p><br/><br/>Learn more at <a href="https://hyperskill.org/projects/385?utm_source=ide&utm_medium=ide&utm_campaign=ide&utm_content=project-card">https://hyperskill.org/projects/385</a>
+This is the QRCode Service project I built myself, leveraging Spring Boot to generate QR codes on the fly.
+QR codes are versatile 2D barcodes that can store large amounts of data and can be scanned by most smartphones.
+Through this project, you can learn about QR code technology, generate them programmatically, and integrate them into a web service.

-Here's the link to the project: https://hyperskill.org/projects/385

-Check out my profile: https://hyperskill.org/profile/617875055
+Key Features
+	•	Generates QR codes using the ZXing library.
+	•	Allows custom parameters such as size, image format, and error correction levels.
+	•	Returns the generated QR code image via a REST endpoint.

+Learn More
+	•	Project on Hyperskill
+	•	My Hyperskill Profile

+How to Run
+	1. Clone this repository.
+	2. Install dependencies via Maven or Gradle.
+	3. Run the application (e.g., mvn spring-boot:run).
+	4. Access the QR code endpoint at http://localhost:8080/api/qrcode.